Chapter

 What does John 6:56 mean?

 Jesus has greatly offended the people who came to find Him in Capernaum (John 6:52).
 Christ explained that He was the "true bread from Heaven" (John 6:32–33).
-This meant that only those who believed in Him, as the One sent from God, could see eternal life (John 6:40).
+This meant that only those who believed in Him (John 3:36), as the One sent from God, could see eternal life (John 6:40).
 This was part of Jesus' teaching to focus less on material things and more on heavenly things.
-The people were unhappy with the idea that belief, and not good works, were the real key to salvation (John 6:27–29).
-When Jesus expands the analogy to say that His flesh is this Bread of Life, they are outraged (John 6:52).
+The people were unhappy with the idea that belief, and not good deeds, was the real key to salvation (John 6:27–29).
+When Jesus expands the analogy to say that His flesh is this Bread of Life, they are outraged (John 6:51–52).

-Most of the people present in Capernaum mistake Jesus' claim in a crass, physical way: they think this is a reference to cannibalism (Genesis 9:3–4; Leviticus 17:10–16).
-Others grasp that He is speaking in some form of parable or metaphor, but still find it hard to accept (John 6:50).
+Most of the people present in Capernaum mistake Jesus' claim in a crass, physical way.
+They think this is a reference to cannibalism (Genesis 9:3–4; Leviticus 17:10–16).
+Others grasp that He is speaking in some form of parable or metaphor, but still find it hard to accept (John 6:41–42).
 Many of those who were following Jesus to this point will react by abandoning Him (John 6:66).
 However, Jesus is tying this idea together with the comments He has already made about eternal life.
-He pointed out that it was belief in Him which granted a person life.
-Later, Jesus will explicitly say that His use of these words is symbolic, and not a reference to eating His literal, physical flesh and blood (John 6:63).
+He pointed out that belief in Him granted a person life.
+Later, Jesus will explicitly say that His use of these words is symbolic, not a reference to eating His literal, physical flesh and blood (John 6:63).

 Expand